-Getting friends or family members to test you is also a good way to learn your stuff: it’s retrieval practice, after all!
+Getting friends or family members to test you is also a good way to study and learn your stuff effectively: it’s retrieval practice, after all!

 There are some secrets to making “getting someone to test you” work as an effective study method.
 Here are some quick tips for whoever is playing the role of “tester”:

 - Identify what they need to know: what are the facts, dates, formulas, grammar points they need to know?
 Be sure to agree this with your testee first.

 - Ask questions to check they know each piece of information (OK, step ii is kind of obvious…).

 - Give feedback if they get a question wrong, tell them the right answer!
 I thought this was obvious, but I’ve seen high-school students testing each other and just saying “no!” if the answer was wrong, and not actually giving the right information.
 They need to know what they should have said if they get anything wrong.